matthewp/beepboop/readme.md

 ### Composing Multiple Machines

-You can compose multiple machines together:
+You can compose multiple machines together by using their views directly:

 ```typescript
 import counter from './counter';